Television's Representation of Childfree Women Sucks

 In Larry’s mind the unlikable woman is promiscuous, loud, vain, angry, bleeding-hearted, assertive, picky, confident, and perpetually unmarried without children.
 And that’s why she has a lot of sex, stands up to men, and is confident about herself.
 Not because of feminism.

-Of course, we don't really know what David's intentions were, but all empirical evidence leads me agree with Kay.
+Of course, we don't really know what David's intentions were, but all empirical evidence leads me to agree with Kay.
 In the world of the show, Elaine fits right in with the other (male) leads, who are also childfree and plagued with a host of unsavory qualities.
 The viewer is meant to see them as fucked up, stunted, and narcissistic, not aspirational.
 In a 2002 interview with the Hartford Courant, David reveals some telling information:

 I felt like people who have kids and who are married aren't the ones who really need comedy.
-You know, it's people who are lonely, who have problems getting dates -- those are the people who need, really, to be laughing.
+You know, it's people who are lonely, who have problems getting dates – those are the people who need, really, to be laughing.
 People who are successful with kids, what do they need, you know?
 They're not my first priority.

 Oh, really, asshole?
-Once again, we're faced with this weird moralizing that paints parents as happy and fulfilled while single and/or childfree people are lonely and desperate, in need of comedy to brighten their dreary lives.
+For the billionth time, we're faced with this weird moralizing that paints parents as happy and fulfilled while single and/or childfree people are lonely and desperate, in need of comedy to brighten their dreary lives.
 All people are fucked up in some way; it's impossible to make it to adulthood without some damage.
 Sure, people who choose not to have children might have some personality flaws, but they don't deserve to be portrayed as more troubled than parents by default.
 It's as if the writers believe that by making these characters unfit in some way, audiences will find their childfree status more acceptable.
 Again, the message is that there must always be some deep, dark reason for not wanting children.

 My most hated childfree archetype is the successful career woman who is so obsessed with work that she doesn't have time for children.
 This is the one I saw most frequently as a young person and probably the primary reason why I decided to pursue work in a stressful field.
 Even my soulmate Cristina Yang fits at least partially into this category.
 It took me far too long to realize that forgoing motherhood didn't relegate me to a life of synergy and climbing an arbitrary corporate ladder.
 As much as I dream of a more pleasant existence, I have a hard time with the idea of forgoing money in favor of happiness.
 How will I justify my childfree status if I can't quantify it with a dollar amount?
 Vice writer Marianne Eloise explains it like this: "If we aren’t caregivers, then we must contribute to society as high-achieving workers."